 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: In this review, we summarize some of the clinical practices recommended to reduce the risk of necrotizing enterocolitis (NEC) in premature infants.
 Firstly, it is evident that human milk feeding can reduce the incidence of NEC.
-Secondly, while most of the studies demonstrated that supplementation of probiotics can significantly reduce the incidence of NEC in premature infants, there are still some concerns in regards to the quality of probiotic preparations, safety, optimal dosage, and treatment duration.
-Thirdly, restricting initial empiric antibiotic use should be implemented in our daily practice to reduce the incidence of NEC.
+Secondly, while most of the studies demonstrated that probiotic supplementation can significantly reduce the incidence of NEC in premature infants, there are still some concerns regarding the quality of probiotic preparations, safety, optimal dosage, and treatment duration.
+Thirdly, initial empiric antibiotic use should be restricted in daily practice to reduce the incidence of NEC.
 Lastly, standardized feeding protocols are recommended both for prevention of postnatal growth restriction and NEC.

 Jin YT, Duan Y, Deng XK, Lin J. Prevention of necrotizing enterocolitis in premature infants – an updated review.
 World J Clin Pediatr 2019; In press